Implementation

 MeaPushProvisioning.GooglePay.registerDataChangedListener(listener);

-Stop listening data changed events by removing GooglePayDataChangedListener:
+Stop listening for data changed events by removing GooglePayDataChangedListener:

 MeaPushProvisioning.GooglePay.removeDataChangedListener(listener);